VirgilSecurity/chat-back4app-android/README.md

 ```

 - Add `registerEthree` function that registers a new user to `RxEthree` class.
 E3Kit generates a key pair during a sign up.
-Generated private key stored in local storage, public key published to Virgil Services as a Virgil Card.
+The generated private key then is stored in local storage, and public key is published to Virgil Services as a Virgil Card.

 ```kotlin
 import com.android.virgilsecurity.virgilback4app.AppVirgil